nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 | Permissions_descriptor of permissions_descriptor contract
 ```

 Get the descriptor of the transfer permission policy.
-FA2 specifies an interface
+FA2 specifies
-permissions_descriptor allowing external contracts (e.g. an auction) to discover
+`permissions_descriptor` allowing external contracts (e.g. an auction) to discover
-an FA2 contract's permission policy and configure it.
+an FA2 contract's permission policy and to configure it.
 For more details see
 [FA2 Permission Policies and Configuration](#permission_policy).

 Some of the permission options require config API.
 Config entry points may be